-Sleep apnea afflicts more than 12 percent of adults.
-See how this common sleep disorder is more serious — and more curable — than you think.
+Sleep apnea afflicts millions of adults.
+See how this common sleep disorder is more serious — and more manageable — than you might think.

 Imagine sitting at your desk, going about your work, when suddenly you stop breathing.
 You can't control it.
 It just happened.
 For 10 seconds, you struggle for oxygen until you're finally able to breathe again.

 Two minutes later, it happens again.
 And again and again, 30 times in an hour.
 How many times would it take for you to seek help?

 Probably not very long.
 Yet this happens every night to nearly 25 million adults in the United States.
 Some wake up gasping for air.
 Others aren't even aware of what's going on and that they're secretly suffering from sleep apnea.

 So that's what sleep apnea is?

 Yep, this nightly breathing difficulty is sleep apnea, a serious and potentially life-threatening sleep disorder.
 It occurs when your air flow is decreased or completely blocked during sleep, so less oxygen is getting into your lungs.

 There are two types of sleep apnea.
 Obstructive sleep apnea is the most common.
 It happens when your upper airways — your nose, throat, and nasal passages — are obstructed.
 Central sleep apnea, where there is no obstruction but the brain is failing to initiate a breath, is less common.